1992 West Virginia Attorney General election

 An election was held on November 3, 1992, to elect the Attorney General of West Virginia.
 Incumbent Democratic Attorney General Mario Palumbo chose not to seek re-election to a full term, instead choosing to run for governor.

 Democratic nominee Darrell McGraw beat Republican nominee and lawyer Robert Gould.

 Democratic primary

 Four days before the Democratic primary on May 12, two women, whose faces and voices were electronically altered, appeared on WCHS-TV accusing Ed ReBrook of sexual misconduct.
 The station subsequently aired similar charges by four other women whose identities were made public.
 One of the accusers claimed that ReBrook asked for oral sex in return for legal work.
 Later it was discovered that Mary Healey, a person who once shared an office space with ReBrook, admitted she was one of the two original women who anonymously accused him on WCHS-TV, saying that he had made sexual advances towards her.
-ReBrook denied the allegations and sued WCHS-TV for $20 million dollars.
+ReBrook denied the allegations and sued WCHS-TV for $20 million.